qxdddliu/m-1/README.md

 3. Figure out how to backwards time travel.
 4. Something I haven't or can't even imagine.

-1 & 2 are the easiest to answer next so now the question becomes:
+1 & 2 are the answers with the least number of assumptions so now the question becomes:

 `Q2: How do you increase human intelligence by orders of magnitude safely and faster than code based AGI?`.